murugavelpsg/algos/README.md

 # algos
 My scratchpad for practising algorithm

+- Programmed to interfaces not the concrete implementations
+- Written the basic datastructures like linked list, stack, tree, queue etc. Also used the same datastructures to solve the problems.
-- Followed Test driven development to solve each problem.
-Checkout the tests written for these problems.
+- Followed Test driven development (TDD) to solve each problem.
+- Written comprehensive tests first for each problem using TESTNG before arriving at the solution.